Sydney Biddle Barrows

-Early life, education and career
+Early life and education

 Barrows comes from the Biddle family of Philadelphia, Pennsylvania and is descended from Mayflower passengers William Brewster, John Howland, Elizabeth Tilley, and Thomas Rogers.
-Her father is Donald Byers Barrows, Jr. (born 1926) of Rumson, New Jersey, and her mother is Jeannette Ballantine, who is now married to Felix Molzer, a musician and director of the Monmouth Arts Center, N.J.
+Her father was Donald Byers Barrows Jr. (1926–2019) of Philadelphia, a descendant of Charles John Biddle, and her mother was Jeannette Ballantine (1930–2011) of Rumson, New Jersey, who later married to Felix Molzer, a musician and director of the Monmouth Arts Center, New Jersey.

 Barrows attended Stoneleigh-Burnham, a girls' boarding school in Greenfield, Massachusetts, and is an alumna of the Fashion Institute of Technology (FIT) in New York City.

+Career

-She worked in 1975 as an assistant to Alan Snyder, the bath buyer for Abraham & Straus.
-She was introduced to the world of high-class prostitution and started her own escort service named Cachet, which existed in New York City from 1979 to 1984.
-Some of its clients included industrialists, high-powered business executives, lawyers, foreign diplomats, and Arabian oil sheiks.
+She worked in 1975 as an assistant to Alan Snyder, the buyer for Abraham & Straus.
+She was introduced to high-class prostitution and started her own escort service named Cachet, which existed in New York City from 1979 to 1984.
+Some of its clients included industrialists, high-powered business executives, lawyers, foreign diplomats and Arabian oil sheiks.

 In October 1984, Cachet was shut down, Barrows was arrested, and the Manhattan District Attorney's Office charged her with promoting prostitution.
 When arrested at her home office on the Upper West Side of Manhattan, Barrows identified herself as Sheila Devin; one report describes her as the CEO.

 The name "Mayflower Madam" was coined by a New York Post reporter, Peter Fearon, who broke the story of Barrows's Mayflower connections.
 After her guilty plea, Barrows published a best-selling autobiography, Mayflower Madam: The Secret Life of Sydney Biddle Barrows (1986).
 Barrows appeared in 1987 on the late-night television series Saturday Night Live with a parody of her book; the sketch included Candice Bergen, who portrayed Barrows in the made-for-TV movie Mayflower Madam (1987).
 Barrows subsequently wrote two books on sexual etiquette.

 In late 2008, Barrows finished Uncensored Sales Strategies: A Radical New Approach to Selling Your Customers What They Really Want—No Matter What Business You're In, co-authored with marketing expert Dan Kennedy.
 Since the mid-late 1990s, Barrows has run a consulting business with a focus on customer service and experience.